discordextremelist/website/README.md

 ### nodemon (Optional)

-nodemon is optional and allows you to use the `npm run dev` command which is ideal in development, nodemon auto restarts on file save.
+nodemon is optional and allows you to use the `npm run dev` command which is ideal in development, nodemon auto restarts and compiles on file save.

 ### PM2 (Optional)